Published April 4, 2022

 Consumer data is traditional or digital.
 A combination of both works best.
 Ensures you don’t miss anything.

-Traditional sources of consumer intelligence
+Traditional sources of consumer insights

 - Questionnaires - collecting consumer feedback online and/or face to face